vendia/blog/posts/2022-07-07-3-core-use-cases-for-vendia-share-in-the-semiconductor-industry.md

 ## Next Steps

 Want to learn more about specific use cases in detail?
 Check out this post on enabling traceability with a secure data exchange.
-Find it here: [Learn more](https://www.vendia.net/blog/build-a-modern-secure-data-exchange-for-semiconductor-traceability-with-vendia)
+[Learn more](https://www.vendia.net/blog/build-a-modern-secure-data-exchange-for-semiconductor-traceability-with-vendia)

 **Interested customers can self-serve on [Vendia Share](https://www.vendia.net/poc), or you can purchase Vendia Share through [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6rjbm2je2n6ki).**